-Site hazard for WPBR is considered high in BC anywhere that five-needle pines grow.
+Site hazard for DSB is considered high in BC anywhere that five-needle pines grow.
 Some hazard rating systems exist in the US but to date no one has produced a reliable system for use in BC, mainly due to the problem of correlating various site and tree factors to the incidence of rust over a diverse landscape.
 One factor that is a reasonable predictor of potential infection is proximity to Ribes plants.
 Pines within 30 m of Ribes can suffer higher levels of infection.
-Recently, species of Pedicularis and Castelleja have been named as alternate hosts for WPBR but, so far, this has only been confirmed in areas east of the Cascades.
-As a rule of thumb for the coast, areas above 1000 m may be considered less hazardous.
-This may make them candidates for use of resistant, interior-source planting stock.

-For over a century, WPBR has decimated white pine in BC forests.
-The high mortality rate associated with the disease had resulted in the discontinued use of western white pine in coastal reforestation due to doubt about its survival.
-WPBR, along with mountain pine beetle, has severely impeded the reproductive capability of whitebark and limber pines threatening the continued survival of these high-elevation species in areas of the province.
+For over a century, DSB has decimated white pine in BC forests.
+The high mortality rate associated with the disease had resulted in largely discontinuing the use of western white pine in coastal reforestation due to doubt about its survival.
+DSB, along with mountain pine beetle, has severely impeded the reproductive capability of whitebark and limber pines, threatening the continued survival of these high-elevation species in areas of the province.

-Despite WPBR, western white pine is still a desirable species primarily because of its wood characteristics and its utility in replacing Douglas-fir in areas where laminated root disease occurs.
-Over the decades several attempts have been made to control this disease.
-The most significant was the widespread attempt to eradicate Ribes across the US from the 1930's to the 1960's.
+Despite DSB, western white pine is still a desirable species primarily because of its wood characteristics and its utility in replacing Douglas-fir in areas where laminated root disease occurs.
+It is also less susceptible to damage form elk.
+Over the decades, several attempts have been made to control this disease.
+The most significant was the widespread attempt to eradicate Ribes across the US from the 1930s to the 1960s.
 This was unsuccessful due to the impossible task of locating and eradicating all Ribes plants across the landscape.
 Some success can be obtained in controlling Ribes establishment by altering harvesting regimes to limit canopy openings and restrict the increase in light levels to the forest floor.
 Other cultural efforts have included using chemical and biological control agents (ineffective or impractical), thinning (ineffective), pruning (variable effectiveness), and scribing cankers (effective but expensive).
-Since the 1960's, the most actively pursued strategy is tree breeding to try and identify and reinforce whatever resistance to WPBR exists in the natural population and use the resulting offspring for reforestation.
+Since the 1960s, the most actively pursued strategy is tree breeding to try to identify and reinforce whatever resistance to DSB exists in the natural population and use the resulting offspring for reforestation.

 On the coast, the most widespread practice has been to prune potential white pine crop trees to increase the odds of survival.
 Recent work, however, shows over the long-term sanitation pruning (treatment of older, already infected trees to increase survival) does not work.
 The recommended preventative pruning treatment regime is outlined in the 2009 Stand Establishment Decision Aid listed below and requires initial treatment early in the tree's development.
-The recent introduction of resistant stock (carrying the Cr2 or MGR gene) has opened the window on using western white pine more extensively in plantations without requiring pruning to ensure survival.
+The recent introduction of resistant stock (carrying the Cr2 or major gene resistant gene) has opened the window on using western white pine more extensively in plantations without requiring pruning to ensure survival.
 Seed orchards are producing class A seed from crosses of resistant Cr2 pollen with local white pine families of superior growth.
-The offspring are conferred at least 50% resistance (50% chance of not becoming infected) and field tests have noted survival of over 80% depending on local rust conditions.
+The offspring are conferred at least 50% resistance (50% chance of not becoming infected on average) and field tests have noted survival of over 80% depending on local rust conditions.
 Natural regeneration survival of native trees is 5-15% in most areas.

-WPBR has been studied since shortly after its discovery on the west coast.
+DSB has been studied since shortly after its discovery on the west coast.
 This includes 30 years of testing and breeding for resistant stock in BC and twice that long in the US.
 This is still a high-profile disease on the coast with ongoing projects testing cultural (i.e., pruning) and genetic (i.e., resistance) management practices.
 The most recent work involves evaluating the offspring of both major and minor gene resistant parents with the hope of combining both resistance attributes and genomics work on the fungus and host.